-9 System integration of the IRS telescope based of the snap-together system alignment.
+9 System integration of the IRSTEL telescope based of the snaptogether system alignment.
 A growing number of multi- and hyper-spectral imaging devices such as telescopes and spectrometers are based on all reflective metal optics.
 The assembly and alignment of each mirror in an imaging optics has to fit a tight tolerance range.
-Controlling the relative position of the optical elements with alignment steps of micrometer resolution and a few arcseconds of tilt error, respectively, is mandatory for diffraction limited imaging performance.
-The Fraunhofer IOF concept is based on an efficient and easy "Snap-together" alignment in combination with reference features, which are cut with a diamond tool in the same fabrication step as the respective mirror surface.
+Controlling the relative position of the optical elements with alignment steps with micrometer resolution and a few arcseconds of tilt error, respectively, is mandatory for diffraction limited imaging performance.
+The Fraunhofer IOF concept is based on an efficient and easy "Snaptogether" alignment in combination with reference features which are cut with a diamond tool in the same fabrication step as the respective mirror surface.